Optimal enzyme rhythms in cells: Optimal enzyme profiles

-\myparagraph{\ \\Cost-benefit problem for enzyme profiles} Once we can simulate the effects of enzyme rhythms, e.g., forced oscillations and shifts of metabolic fluxes, we can turn the question around and study how metabolic systems can be optimally controlled by enzymes.
-For example, which enzyme profile yields a desired metabolic behaviour at a minimal cost in the presence of an external rhythm $\xvt$?
-Such inverse problems can be difficult to solve, but an approximation for small amplitudes makes them tractable (see SI \ref{sec:achievepredefineddynamic}).
-To formulate cost-benefit problems for metabolic networks (see Figure \ref{fig:optimality}), we collect the internal metabolite levels $c_{i}$ and fluxes $v_{l}$ in a vector $\ysv$ and score them by a metabolic benefit function $\zz(\ysv)$.
-The vector may also contain other state variables such as pH values or compartment sizes.
-Among the model parameters, we distinguish two types: external parameters $x_{j}$ representing the environment (here: external metabolite levels), and control parameters $u_l$, to be optimised (here: enzyme activities).
-The fitness $\ffit(\uv,\xv) = \gplus(\uv,\xv)-\hminus(\uv)$ is the difference of metabolic benefit $\gplus(\uv.\xv) = \zz(\ysv(\uv,\xv))$ and enzyme cost $\hminus(\uv)$.
-The metabolic benefit $\zz(\cv,\vv)$ may, e.g., increase with production fluxes and decreases for high intermediate levels; the cost $h$ increases with the enzyme activities $u_{l}$.
+\myparagraph{\ \\Cost-benefit problem for enzyme profiles} If we know how to simulate enzyme rhythms and their effects on metabolic fluxes, we can also turn this around and ask: what enzyme profiles are needed to obtain a certain desired system output?
+For example, given an external metabolite rhythm $\xvt$, which enzyme profiles could realise a desired flux oscillation at a minimal cost?
+Such inverse problems can be hard, but our small-amplitude approximation makes them tractable (see SI \ref{sec:achievepredefineddynamic}).
+To formulate cost-benefit problems for metabolic networks (see Figure \ref{fig:optimality}), we combine the internal metabolite concentrations $c_{i}$ and fluxes $v_{l}$ into a state vector $\ysv$ and define a {\metabolicobjective} function $\yy(\ysv)$.
+The vector $\ysv$ may also include other state variables such as pH values, membrane potentials, or organelle volumes.
+In our optimality problem, we consider two types of parameters: external parameters $x_{j}$ imposed by the environment (here usually external metabolite concentrations), and control variables $\esymbol_l$ to be optimised (here usually enzyme activities $e_{l}$).
+As a fitness function, we consider the difference $\ffit(\esymbolv,\xv) = \gplus(\esymbolv,\xv)-\hminus(\esymbolv)$ of a {\metabolicobjective} $\gplus(\esymbolv.\xv) = \yy(\ysv(\esymbolv,\xv))$ and an enzyme cost $\hminus(\esymbolv)$ \cite{lieb:18theory,lieb:14a}.
+Typically, the {\metabolicobjective} $\yy(\cv,\vv)$ requires high production fluxes and low metabolite concentrations, while the cost $h$ increases with the enzyme activities $\esymbol_l$.